Input Panel

 Edit User Defined Variable Type

 1. Clicking the edit icon opens the User Variable pop-up.
-You can modify the following fields:
+The existing details will open, and you can modify the following fields:

 1. Label: This field allows you to change the label of the variable.